kragen/derctuo/markdown/language-of-choice.md

 juxtaposed can be rewritten as a single empty set of parentheses, and a parenthesized empty parenthesis can be rewritten as an empty string.

-This is essentially the same as the Sheffer (spelling?) stroke or NOR logic, but with a notation that exploits a homeomorphism between the empty string being the identity element in the free monad and falsehood being the identity element for Boolean OR.
+This is essentially the same as the Sheffer stroke or NOR logic, but with a notation that exploits a homeomorphism between the empty string being the identity element in the free monad and falsehood being the identity element for Boolean OR.
 (LoF itself is